facebookresearch/demucs/README.md

 ### Graphical Interface

 @CarloGao4 has released a first version of a GUI for Demucs: [CarlGao4/Demucs-Gui](https://github.com/CarlGao4/Demucs-Gui), although at the moment, binary release are not available.

+@Anjok07 is providing a self contained GUI in [UVR (Ultimate Vocal Remover)](https://github.com/facebookresearch/demucs/issues/334) that supports Demucs.

 ### Other providers